 You can term it as the mother of all mobile payment apps, due to its existence, which dates back to 1998.
 PayPal made its mark by entering into a payment partnership with eBay, the multinational e-commerce giant.
 After that, the company swiftly succeeded in being the number one choice for all the online payment services.

 The best thing about PayPal is, you can send or transfer the money to any of your friend or family members; still, the company doesn’t charge any fee for that.
-But it certainly charges some extra fee to send from a credit card or convert currencies.
+But it positively charges some extra fee to send from a credit card or convert currencies.

 Many of you will be surprised to know that the second-best app according to me is originally owned by PayPal.
 The mobile service is apt for people who are quite active on smartphones and prefer to transfer money fro the same.